“I can’t do that… I’m not creative enough.”

 Not only will decluttering and simplifying your life will leave you feeling fantastic and fulfilled, but it also allows your subconscious mind to relax, without focusing on all the “stuff” or the “noise” sitting around you.

-10. Listen to Music.
+14. Listen to music.

-…But not just any type of music… Studies have shown that music with repetitive, monotonous, and strong beats can stimulate brainwaves, and help you focus on the task at hand.
+…But not just any type of music… Studies have shown that music with repetitive, monotonous, and strong beats can stimulate brainwaves and help you focus on the task at hand.

 Music also helps create good distractions, which help improve your state of mind.
 It can ward off negative stimuli or feelings and regulate breathing, which increases oxygen to the brain, and improves cognitive processes.